tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
    struct {
-       ECHOConfig retry_keys<1..2^16-1>;
+       ECHOConfigs retry_configs;
    } ServerEncryptedCH;
 ~~~

-retry_keys
+retry_configs
-: One or more ECHOConfig structures containing the keys that the client should use on subsequent connections to encrypt the ClientECHOInner structure.
+: An ESNIConfigs structure containing one or more ECHOConfig structures in decreasing order of preference that the client should use on subsequent connections to encrypt the ClientHelloInner structure.

 This protocol also defines the "echo_required" alert, which is sent by the client when it offered an "encrypted_server_name" extension which was not